If you’ve read up about ETF investing as a Singaporean, you’re probably familiar with the topic of Ireland-domiciled ETFs vs US-domiciled ETFs.

 Fractional Shares

-Usually, shares are traded in whole – meaning to say that you can only trade shares in whole numbers.
+Usually, shares are traded in whole – meaning that you can only trade shares in whole numbers.

 As a result, the minimum amount you need to invest in a share would be the cost of the minimum trading quantity, which is usually 1, ie the share price.